lgbarrere/CCCharles-Random/README.md

 ## Connection to the Archipelago server room
 > [!NOTE]
-> Before playing, it is highly recommended to check out the **Known Issues** section
+> Before playing, it is highly recommended to check out the **[Known Issues](https://github.com/lgbarrere/CCCharles-Random/edit/main/README.md#known-issues)** section
-* The game console must be opened to type Archipelago commands, press "`" (or "~") key in querty and "²" key in azerty
+* The game console must be opened to type Archipelago commands, press "F10" key or "`" (or "~") key in querty ("²" key in azerty)
 * Type ``/connect <IP> <PlayerName>`` with \<IP\> and \<PlayerName\> found on the hosting Archipelago web page in the form ``archipelago.gg:XXXXX`` and ``CCCharles``
 * Disconnection is automatic at game closure but can be manually done with ``/disconnect``